boralyl/boralyl.github.io/_posts/2019-07-14-restoring-an-entity-in-home-assistant.md

 ---

 ## The Problem
-Recently I was developing a custom compontent which does some web scraping to get the status of my virtual punchard at my crossfit gym.
+Recently I was developing a custom component which does some web scraping to get the status of my virtual punchard at my crossfit gym.
 It grabs the number of classes remaining as the state for the sensor then stores some other attributes like the expiration date, if it's expired, classes remaining and total classes purchased.